Eschatologue/CM_wiki/docs/spells/description/d.md

 **Components:** V, M (bat fur and a piece of coal)
 **Duration:** Concentration, up to 10 minutes

 For the duration, magical Darkness spreads from a point within range and fills a 15-foot-radius Sphere.
-Darkvision can’t see through it, and nonmagical light can’t illuminate it.
+Darkvision can't see through it, and nonmagical light can't illuminate it.

-Alternatively, you cast the spell on an object that isn’t being worn or carried, causing the Darkness to fill a 15-foot Emanation originating from that object.
+Alternatively, you cast the spell on an object that isn't being worn or carried, causing the Darkness to fill a 15-foot Emanation originating from that object.
 Covering that object with something opaque, such as a bowl or helm, blocks the Darkness.

-If any of this spell’s area overlaps with an area of Bright Light or Dim Light created by a spell of level 2 or lower, that other spell is dispelled.
+If any of this spell's area overlaps with an area of Bright Light or Dim Light created by a spell of level 2 or lower, that other spell is dispelled.

 ---